aptonic/dropzone4-actions/YouTube Downloader.dzbundle/yt-dlp/README.txt

     -   E.g. all,all,1000,10 will get a maximum of 1000 replies total,
         with up to 10 replies per thread.
 1000,all,100 will get a maximum of 1000 comments, with a maximum of 100 replies total
--   include_duplicate_formats: Extract formats with identical content but different URLs or protocol.
-This is useful if some of the formats are unavailable or throttled.
--   include_incomplete_formats: Extract formats that cannot be downloaded completely (live dash and post-live m3u8)
+-   formats: Change the types of formats to return. dashy (convert HTTP to DASH), duplicate (identical content but different URLs or protocol; includes dashy), incomplete (cannot be downloaded completely - live dash and post-live m3u8)
 -   innertube_host: Innertube API host to use for all API requests; e.g. studio.youtube.com, youtubei.googleapis.com.
 Note that cookies exported from one subdomain will not work on others